GlennDumoulin/DeterministicFluidSimulation/Assets/GW2425_Dumoulin_Glenn_NL_LearningLog.md

  --> _DISMISSED_ shallow explanation of implementation in custom engine | Reason: Not Very Usefull

-I got assigned Alex Vanden Abeele as my supervisor and Kasper Gerooms as my coach.
+I got assigned Alex Vanden Abeele as my supervisor and Kasper Geeroms as my coach.

 Some feedback I got during and after my topic discussion with Alex:
 [My Notes]